Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

-We have also estimated the failure strain, $\epsilon_{f}$, at different temperatures, by solving for $\epsilon_{f}$ the Equation~\eqref{eqn-stress-strain}.
+The failure strain, $\epsilon_{f}$, at different temperatures has been estimated through the value of fracture stress by solving for $\epsilon_{f}$ in Equation~\eqref{eqn-stress-strain}.
 To this end, the known value of $\sigma_{f}$ as well as the fitted values of $E_{2D}$ and $D_{2D}$ describing the stress-strain curve at the given temperature, have been used.
 In this case the error-bars are determined by converting the corresponding extreme values of stress, $\sigma_{f} \pm \Delta \sigma_{f}$, to strain [via Equation~\eqref{eqn-stress-strain}], and then choosing the maximum absolute difference from $\epsilon_{f}$.
-These results are shown in Figure~\ref{fig-fracture}(b) and again a linear fitting of the data is indicated with a dashed red (dotted blue) line for stress in the armchair (zigzag) direction.
-The linear fitting of the $\epsilon_f(T)$ data points leads to a slope $ - 4.71\times10^{-3}$~\% strain/K for stress in the armchair direction and $- 1.60\times10^{-2}$~\% strain/K for stress in the zigzag direction.
-It is reasonable that higher temperatures cause failure at lower stresses/strains, since the maximum deformation of the graphene lattice under a fixed load increases with temperature, as shown in Figure~\ref{fig-strain_oscillations}.
-Therefore the sheet breaks more easily at higher temperatures.
-Moreover, the known property that graphene can tolerate higher loads along the zigzag direction is clear by the results in Figure~\ref{fig-fracture}, where the values of $\sigma_{f}$ and subsequently $\epsilon_{f}$ are consistently lower for stress in the armchair direction (red data points) as compared to stress applied in the zigzag direction (blue data points).
+These results are shown in Figure~\ref{fig-fracture}(b), where again a linear fitting of the data is indicated with a dashed red (dotted blue) line for stress in the armchair (zigzag) direction.
+The linear fitting of the $\epsilon_f(T)$ data points leads to a slope $ - 4.7\times10^{-3}$~\%~strain/K for stress along the armchair direction and $- 1.6\times10^{-2}$~\%~strain/K for stress in the zigzag direction. {We can further compare these slopes to existing results by estimating the slopes of the failure strain versus temperature data reported in the literature.
+For uniaxial loading along the armchair direction in Reference~\cite{ref-Zhao-JAP-2010}, a slope of $-4.8\times 10^{-3}$~\%~strain/K is estimated, which is in very good agreement with our result.
+A slope of $-5.4\times 10^{-3}$~\%~strain/K is estimated for the results presented in Reference~\cite{ref-Tanhadoust-DiamRelMat-2022}, where, as noted above, it is not clear which is the loading direction.
+Finally, the corresponding slope for strain applied along the armchair direction is $-5.9\times 10^{-3}$~\%~strain/K in Reference~\cite{ref-Zhang-CompMatSci-2013}.}

+{The fracture stress reported in the experimental study of Reference \cite{ref-Lee-Science-2008} is $42 \pm 4$~N/m.
+We have obtained an intrinsic strength of $39.1 \pm 1.5~$~N/m ($28.7 \pm 1.3$~N/m) and a fracture strain of $18.5 \pm 1.5\%$ ($12.0 \pm 0.8\%$) for loading along the zigzag (armchair) direction at 300~K. We note that our results are in good agreement with the intrinsic strength and fracture strain values reported in other studies which additionally allow out-of-plane deformations of the material.
+Specifically, MD simulations carried out at 300~K using the AIREBO potential, yield, for loading along the zigzag direction, intrinsic strengths around $36-37$~N/m and fracture strains between $17-20\%$ \cite{ref-Zhao-NanoLet-2009,ref-Varillas-MechSci-2024}.
+For loading along the armchair direction, Reference \cite{ref-Lee-NanoResLets-2015} conducted MD simulations using the REBO force field at 300~K, obtaining a fracture strain of $12.5\%$ at a stress of $29.1$~N/m, while Reference \cite{ref-Zhao-NanoLet-2009} using AIREBO reports an intrinsic strength of $30~$N/m and fracture strain $13\%$. }